dedusoft/digitaldiary/README.md

-# Digital Diary App with CodeIgniter 4
+# digital diary web app made with PHP, CodeIgniter 4 JQuery, AJAX
 ## What is CodeIgniter?

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible and secure.